thindil/nish/README.md

 commands to show, their sorting order and criteria.
 These settings cam be set as permanent in the shell's options or ad hoc for the one time.

+It is also possible to search for a command in the history with the separated shell command.

 #### Advanced shell's configuration

 All shell's options can be previewed from the shell.
 Additionally, it is